 Keeping your luggage under 15kg can be difficult if you’re travelling for a long time, or have lots of hefty camera equipment to carry, but it is worth trying to keep your luggage to a minimum.
-You don’t need to bring loads of clothes with you.
+You don’t need to bring loads of clothes with you (check my packing list for the essentials!)
 Most safari lodges in Kenya provide you with detergent to wash your clothes and keep you fresh throughout your stay.

 Your bags will be weighed at check-in and some staff will allow you to go slightly over the limit, but it’s best to assume the worst and keep your luggage under 15kg.
 If you absolutely must carry over this amount, you will need to pay for an excess baggage fee.
 Alternatively, there are lockers at Nairobi Wilson Airport for you to leave things behind if you need to.

 If you’re travelling with others or in a group, the airport staff may weigh your luggage together so that it averages out at under 15kg per person.